 No cash interest will accrue on the discount notes before , 2004.
-The Accreted Value of the discount notes will accrete, representing the amortization of original issue discount, between the date of original issuance and , 2004, on a semiannual bond equivalent basis using a 360-day year comprised of twelve 30-day months such that the Accreted Value shall be equal to the full principal amount of the discount notes on , 2004, the Full Accretion Date.
-The initial aggregate Accreted Value of the discount notes on the date of issuance will be \$300.0 million, representing the original price at which discount notes are being offered in the debt offering.
-Beginning on , 2004, interest on the notes will accrue at the rate of % per annum and will be payable in U.S. dollars semiannually in arrears on and , commencing on , 2004.
-CCIC will make each interest payment to Holders of record on the immediately preceding and .
+The Accreted Value of the discount notes will accrete (representing the amortization of original issue discount) between the date of original issuance , 2004, on a semiannual bond equivalent basis using a 360-day year comprised of twelve 30-day months such that the Accreted Value shall be equal to the full principal amount of the discount notes on the Full Accretion Date.
+The initial Accreted Value in principal amount of discount notes will be \$300.0 million (representing the original price at which discount notes are being offered in the debt offering).
+Beginning on 2004, interest on the notes will accrue at the rate of annum and will be payable in U.S. dollars semiannually in arrears on and , commencing on 2004.
+CCIC will make each interest payment to Holders of record on the immediately preceding